 Failure to correct an "Incomplete" grade in the specified amount of time will result in the grade being changed to "F".
 The course must then be retaken in its entirety.
 Making up this deficiency is the student's responsibility.

-College of Applied Technologies - Students who receive an "Incomplete" grade in a technical course must complete course work before the following session ends.
+Programs Based on Sessions - Students who receive an "Incomplete" grade in a technical course must complete course work before the following session ends.
 Students receiving an "Incomplete" for a general education course must complete course work by the second week of the following session.

 Grades or attendance records will not be changed after six months have elapsed from the end of the term in which the grade or absence was received.